Anekal derailment: Investigation

-An early press report regarding the upcoming preliminary report stated that the accident was caused by the railway engineers (track supervisors) who allowed the speed limit to be lifted prematurely in an area where a previous broken rail occurred.
-The report also says that there was no boulder on the track causing the accident.
+An early press report regarding the upcoming preliminary report stated that the derailment was caused by the railway engineers (track supervisors) who allowed the speed limit to be lifted prematurely in an area where a previous broken rail occurred.
+The report also said that there was no boulder on the track causing the derailment.

-A preliminary report was issued 17 March 2015 by The Commissioner of Railway Safety which stated the cause was a broken rail.
-A track worker passed the accident site half an hour before the accident and saw no obvious defects nor any boulder.
+A preliminary report was issued 17 March 2015 by the Commissioner of Railway Safety (CRS) which stated the cause was a broken rail.
+A track worker passed the derailment site half an hour before the derailment and saw no obvious defects nor any boulder.
 The railway reported financial damages from the accident of ₹1.11 crore.

-According to a news report in January 2016, an official with the railway stated that a final report was sent by Commissioner of Rail Safety (CRS) Satish Kumar Mittal to the railway approximately November 2015.
+According to a news report in January 2016, an official with the railway stated that a final report was sent by CRS Satish Kumar Mittal to the railway approximately November 2015.
 That report, which was still not public at the time, placed the blame chiefly on the Senior Section Engineer with culpability shared by the Loco-Pilot (Train Driver) and the Coach Factory which maintains the passenger coaches.

 The final report also states that the train was operating at less than 80 kph, which was below the 100 kph speed limit.
-The report also gives the death toll as 9 with an injury count of only 42.
+The report also gives the death toll as nine with an injury count of only 42.

 The Section Engineer was assigned the brunt of the fault because he allowed full running speed on the section of track too quickly after another rail fracture had been repaired a few feet from where this derailment took place.
-That first fracture and repair had occurred the day before the accident.
+That first fracture and repair had occurred the day before the derailment.
 The Section Engineer was blamed because he allowed full running speed on the section of track less than 24 hours after the repair.

-The Coach Factory was blamed for allowing corrosion of the coach's undercarriages to become corroded and weakened which contributed to the severity of the accident.
+The Coach Factory was blamed for allowing the coach's undercarriages to become corroded and weakened which contributed to the severity of the derailment.
 The Pilot was blamed for not having faster reaction time to the incident.
 The labour union representing the Pilot, The All India Loco Running Staff Association, strongly objected to this assignment of blame.
 They state that since the train was operated at 63 kph, far below the speed limit, their driver cannot have any responsibility for the incident.
 They also claimed the accident was not caused by boulders on the tracks.